2 days inca trail

 • MEALS: 1 breakfast, 1 Box Lunch, 1 dinner (Vegetarian, Vegan and Free Gluten with NO extra cost, Upon Request)

-• SHORT INCA TRAIL & MACHU PICCHU: Inca Trail Permits & Machu Picchu entrance fee Included.
+• SHORT INCA TRAIL AND MACHU PICCHU: Inca Trail Permits & Machu Picchu entrance fee Included.

 • Day 1: Cusco – Ollantaytambo – Kilometer 104 (Chachabamba) – Winayhuayna – Sungate – Machu Picchu – Aguas Calientes